Piyush Marmat

 Incomplete: If you can't prove some theorem to be true or false using some system of axioms, then that system of axioms is incomplete.

-Decidable: if some algorithm (standard method) must exist so that whether the statement has followed from an axiom can be checked then the system is decidable.
+Decidable: if some algorithm (standard method) can be formed so that whether the statement has followed from an axiom can be checked then the system is decidable.

 Consistent: If it is free of contradiction.
 Being able to prove something but not its opposite (not converse but inverse).
 Basically if I can prove some statements to be true from my axioms, I should not be able to prove the same statement to be false, otherwise my system of axioms is inconsistent.